ssb22/CedPane/README.md

 TeX is a trademark of the American Mathematical Society.
 Thermos is a trademark of Thermos LLC.
 Think different is a trademark of Apple Computer, Inc.
+TomTom is a trademark of TomTom International BV.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha, also called Kabushiki Kaisha Toshiba.
 Twitter and Tweet are trademarks of X Inc (previously Twitter Inc).
 Uber is a trademark of Uber Technologies, Inc.